 The Contractor shall make records of the position and extent in excavations of every type of service and obstruction encountered during the construction of the works, and samples taken and the results of tests on such samples.

-The extent of excavations shall be kept to a minimum practicable for construction of the works, and all over-excavation shall be filled with suitable material and compacted to the satisfaction of the .
+The extent of excavations shall be kept to a minimum practicable for construction of the works, and all over-excavation shall be filled with suitable material and compacted to the satisfaction of the Project Manager.

 The earth excavation shall be organized taking into consideration the local conditions as the shall be interpreted from the appended soil investigations or supplementary investigations made by the Contractor.